 13. Fast Load Time

 It’s more important than ever to have a fast-loading site.
 Half of web traffic is mobile.
-Large images, complicated scripts, and video are easy on the eye.
+Large images, complicated scripts, and videos are easy on the eye.
 But they slow things down.
 A slow-running site is a huge turnoff for customers.

 14. Search Engine Optimization